-CSC 490 (3-3-0) Senior Project: This course reviews and puts into context the key components of the undergraduate computer science curriculum.
-The course content reflects national undergraduate computer science curriculum standards and national standardized exams that cover the undergraduate computer science curriculum.
-Topics include software systems and methodology, computer organization and architecture, theory and mathematical background, computer security and social issues.
+CSC 490 (3-3-0) Senior Project: This course presents a formal approach to state-of-the-art techniques in computer science and provides a means for students to apply the techniques.
+An integral part of the course is the involvement of students working in teams in the organization, management, and development of a large project.
+Project topics include software systems and methodology, computer organization and architecture, theory and mathematical background, computer security and social issues.